Clay pot painting is perfect for beginner crafters! Learn how to decorate terra cotta using these tutorials great for both kids and adults.

 If you’ve never painted pots before, check out these tips because they will be invaluable to making a lasting design.

-Is it ok to paint terracotta pots?
+Is it ok to paint the pots if I’m planting anything?

 Yes it is!
-You’ll need to prep them first – instructions below – but yes, you can paint on them, and it won’t hurt the plants at all.
+You’ll need to seal them first – instructions below – but yes, you can paint on them, and it won’t hurt the plants at all.
 I do recommend using acrylic, waterbased paint for this purpose.

-Which paint should I use on pots?
+Which paint should I use?

 If your terra cotta will be used outdoors, I recommend using either FolkArt Outdoor or FolkArt Multi-Surface paints.
 Both paint formulas deliver rich color and coverage in a very creamy consistency, making it easy to brush on.

 Both formulas were also created to be weather resistant, tested for UV protection, dry to a satin finish and cure to the surface within 48 hours.
-Best part . . . there is no need to apply a sealer or varnish over the completed design because the paint is self-sealing.

-However, if you live in extreme conditions or the item will be in direct sun or rain, I recommend adding an additional acrylic sealer over the design (multiple coats).
+If you live in extreme conditions or the item will be in direct sun or rain, I recommend adding an additional acrylic sealer over the design (multiple coats).
 You can use brush on or spray on.
 Both will work with paint.

 How do you prepare terra cotta pots for painting?